 This project will be funded through a $22 million Infill Infrastructure Grant (IIG) awarded by the California Department of Housing and Community Development.

-November 25, 2020 – In accordance with the California Environmental Quality Act (CEQA), the following documents are now available for public review:
+In accordance with the California Environmental Quality Act (CEQA), the following documents are available for public review:

-Emailed comments my be submitted to firstname.lastname@example.org
+Emailed questions may be submitted to firstname.lastname@example.org